hongtaoh/bsa/README.md

 ## Configure git
 `git` should come pre-installed on Mac.

 Now open your Terminal.
-If you don't know how to open Terminal: If you don't know how to open Terminal: On the right-top corner, you can see a search icon, i.e., Spotlight Search.
+If you don't know how to open Terminal: On the right-top corner, you can see a search icon, i.e., Spotlight Search.
 Click it and input "Terminal" and then press the `Enter` key.

-Don't close your Terminal throught the instruction.
+Don't close your Terminal throughout the instruction.

 In your Terminal, type `git --version` and press the `Enter` key.
 You should be able to see your git version.
 If not, you need to download git [here](https://git-scm.com/downloads) first.